 The quintessential nightlife scene in Malta is cocooned into one particular area, a busy spot full of restaurants, bars, gentlemen’s clubs and pubs.
-It’s an area where the locals mingle with the foreign tourists and where partying can go on till the very early hours of the morning.
+It’s an area where the locals mingle with the foreign tourists and where partying can go on until the very early hours of the morning.
 Here you will find all that you need to know about Paceville and St. Julian’s.

 Why stay in Paceville or St. Julian’s?

 St. Julian’s and Paceville are very close to each other and both can be covered just by walking.
 Both of these localities are centrally located but at the same time enjoy a beautiful spot next to some amazing beaches.
 Staying here means you’re always a short walk away from the beach, from the pubs and all that nightlife brings with it.
 It’s an ideal spot and no wonder so many thousands of tourists every year decide to stay in this spot of the island.

 Tip: Staying in Paceville can be a good option if you plan to party the nights away.
 There are many hotels and self catering apartments in the area.
 However, if you would like to have a rest after a night of partying, it’s better to perhaps book the accommodation out of Paceville.
 St. Julian’s also has districts that are quiet but at the same time allow you to be close to the party scene.

 Today St. Julian’s is a very modern touristic hotspot.
 However, surprisingly enough, this area of the island carries with it a long-lasting and very interesting history.
 Back in the late 1700s, Malta was under French rule and it was exactly in this place, that the French troops first landed and started their occupation.
 History books show us that St Julian’s was the first town to be conquered by the French.
 It was in 1798 that General Claude Henri Vabois landed with his soldiers’ right in the middle of Spinola bay, which is now a tourist attraction for many beach lovers.